Show All Answers

 The Seminole County Office of Emergency Management endorses the use of weather alert radios as the primary means to notify the public about severe weather.

-Weather alert radios are relatively inexpensive, usually from $20 to $75, and are available at most retail electronic stores.
+Weather alert radios vary in cost (with basic, hand-crank models beginning around $15) and are available at most retail electronic stores.

 Registration cards are available at the City Clerk's office located on the first floor of City Hall.
 After filling the cards out, they are to be mailed to the Supervisor of Elections office at:1500 E Airport BoulevardSanford, FL 32773